davidjwalling/os/README.md

 ## Synopsis

-OS demonstrates assembly-language programming, hardware I/O techniques and standard protocol implementations in the form of a rudimentary operating system for x86-based (32-bit) platforms.
+OS demonstrates assembly-language programming, hardware I/O techniques and standard protocol implementations in the form of a rudimentary operating system for x86-based PC-compatible platforms.

 ## Motivation